Objectivist movement: 2010s

 A central goal for ARI throughout the 2010s has been to spread Objectivism internationally.
 ARI helped establish the Ayn Rand Center Israel in October 2012, the Ayn Rand Institute Europe in April 2015, and the Ayn Rand Center Japan in February 2017.
 Each of these institutions are affiliated with ARI but are separate legal entities.
 In 2017, Jim Brown replaced Yaron Brook as the operational executive of ARI, while Brook continues as its chairman of the board.
 In June 2018, Tal Tsfany, co-founder of the Ayn Rand Center Israel, took over as the president and CEO of ARI.

 In 2014, Carl Barney launched the Objectivist Venture Fund, originally the Anthem Venture Fund, which has helped fund a number of Objectivist initiatives, including The Undercurrent and the Ayn Rand Center Israel.

 In 2016, the Ayn Rand Center Israel launched the Atlas Award for the Best Israeli Start-up, presented annually at the Tel Aviv Stock Exchange.
 Judges for the award include Yaron Brook and Shlomo Kalish.
 Moovit was the first recipient of the award in 2016.
 Zebra Medical Vision won the award in 2017, and Innoviz won in 2018.

 In 2016, Objetivismo USA was established as a 501(c)(3) nonprofit organization in New York, New York as a sister organization of Objetivismo Internacional.
 Its CEO is Edwin Thompson.

 The Atlas Society has also undergone a change in leadership in the 2010s.
 In 2011, Aaron Day replaced Ed Hudgins as the operational executive of The Atlas Society, and on March 1, 2016, The Atlas Society announced Jennifer Grossman as its new CEO.

+2020s

+In the 2020s, the major Objectivist organizations shifted their focus toward digital media and online education.
+Under the continued leadership of CEO Tal Tsfany, the Ayn Rand Institute (ARI) rebranded its educational programs as "Ayn Rand University" (ARU), aiming to provide a more formalized curriculum for students of Objectivism.
+ARI also expanded its online journal, New Ideal, which became a primary outlet for the institute's commentary on current events, including its opposition to government lockdowns during the COVID-19 pandemic.

+The Atlas Society, led by CEO Jennifer Grossman, increasingly focused on reaching younger audiences through multimedia projects, including graphic novels and animated videos.
+The organization launched "The Atlas Society Asks," a weekly interview series featuring authors, entrepreneurs, and political commentators.

+In academic publishing, The Journal of Ayn Rand Studies, a nonpartisan scholarly journal established in 1999, ceased publication in 2023 after twenty-four years of operation.